adrian-rutkowski/mystore-automation/README.md

 Selenium API calls are wrapped in selenium_driver.py

+Pytest is the main test runner now.

-There are 5 sample login tests as of now.
+There are currently 5 sample login tests.

 Limitations:
 - Currently the framework only supports XPATH locators
 - There is no reporting functionality yet
 - Utilities like taking a screenshot on failure are planned for the future
-- Test runner in use is Python's built-in unittest but it's going to be replaced by pytest in the future